Dr. Tamanika Ferguson

 Getting To Know Me

-I am a first-generation college graduate and non-traditional Ph.D. from sunny southern California.
-I earned a doctorate in Communication, Culture, and Media Studies with a joint graduate certificate in Women’s Studies from Howard University, a historically black college in Washington, DC.
+I am a proud first-generation scholar and social justice educator from sunny Southern California.
+I earned a doctorate in Communication, Culture, and Media Studies and paired it with a graduate certificate in Women’s Studies from Howard University, a historically black college in Washington, DC.
 I also have a MSa in Africana Studies and Sociology and BSa degree in Africana Studies from California State University, Dominguez Hills.

-Like all academics, I am working on my craft as a researcher, public intellectual, author, and teacher.
+Like all academic scholars, I am working on my craft as a researcher, opinion leader, author, and teacher.
 I love ideas.
-I love to unpack ideas and create a body of work that will contribute to the fields of women's, gender, and sexuality studies and most importantly, I want my work and ideas to have a meaningful impact on the world.
+I love to unpack ideas and create a body of work that will contribute to the fields of feminist and critical carceral studies and most importantly, I want my work and ideas to have a meaningful impact on the world.

-I am a yoga and wellness practitioner with a passion for empowering people to create more meaningful lives.
-My vision is to work with grassroots organizations that empower people through spiritual practices and social activism to develop a critical sense of agency, resilience, and purpose.
-As I continue to grow, and evolve, I envision being in spaces where I can use my gifts and talents to serve others.
+I was trained in the yoga tradition and have been a yoga and meditation practitioner for over ten years.
+These experiences have afforded me the opportunity to integrate meditation and mindfulness techniques into my teaching.
+As I continue to grow and evolve, I envision being in spaces where I can use my gifts and talents to support others.
 I want to be in spaces where people would feel blessed to have me in their presence.

-In my personal life, I enjoy cultural immersion trips, photography 📷adventure sports, karaoke🎤 traveling, cooking, reading, dancing, bonding with family and friends and flirting with social media @ https://twitter.com/thiswomanwrites
+I prioritize fun, joy, and rest.
+In my personal life, I enjoy off the beaten path travel, cultural immersion trips, photography 📷adventure sports, karaoke🎤dancing, bonding with family and friends and flirting with social media @wmnstudischolar (Twitter)

 Projects

-Grassroots Feminist Activism: Incarcerated Women and The Califoria Coalition for Women Prisoners
+Lessons in Resistance, Activism, and Solidarity: Incarcerated Women and the California Coalition for Women Prisoners

 Liberatory Education